 The J. Warren and Lois McClure Foundation, a supporting organization of the Vermont Community Foundation, was established in 1995 to continue the tradition of project-oriented, collaborative philanthropy practiced by the McClures.
-The McClure Foundation focuses its grantmaking on improving access to higher education by funding the strategies highlighted in its Postsecondary Education report.
+The McClure Foundation envisions a Vermont in which no promising job goes unfilled for lack of a qualified applicant.
+Its philanthropic lens is focused on improving Vermonters' access to college and career education.
 Read more about the Foundation's history and giving philosophy.

 Board of Directors

 Mrs. McClure served as vice president of the Foundation from its inception in 1995 through 2001, when she succeeded her husband as president.
 Three generations of her family have published The Burlington Free Press and served as boosters of Chittenden County.
 Mrs. McClure and her husband devoted over three decades to philanthropic efforts in Vermont and she has continued the couple’s practice of “Giving with Warm Hands” since Mr. McClure’s passing in 2004.
 Mrs. McClure has been the recipient of honorary doctorate degrees from the University of Vermont, St. Michael’s College, Champlain College, and the College of St. Joseph.

 Barbara M. Benedict, Director

 Serving as the vice president of the Foundation since 2001, Barbara McClure Benedict has spearheaded initiatives to assess and address the barriers Vermonters face in obtaining postsecondary and career education within the state.
 A native of Vermont, Barbara has earned postgraduate degrees and held positions in business and in public education.
 She and her family have lived overseas and in several parts of our country, enabling her to bring a sense of perspective to the Foundation’s philanthropic efforts in Vermont.